CentreForDigitalHumanities/DHScrapers/README.md

 ## Utilities / Logging

 There is currently one utility in the utilities module: an initializer for a logger.
-Calling this function will give you a logger that will log INFO (and above) to the console, and DEBUG and above a file.
+Calling this function will give you a logger that will log INFO (and above) to the console, and DEBUG and above to a file.
 Simply call this function before doing anything else, and you can import the logger (`logger = logging.getLogger(__name__)`) in each script (`parser`, `collector`, etc) and start logging.